New coronavirus strain: India suspends all UK flights from Wednesday to Dec 31 | Business

 ''In this scenario, any interjection of a SARS-CoV-2 variant virus through passengers with a travel history could pose critical risk for pandemic management in India,'' he added.
 Bhushan recommended mandatory COVID-19 tests at airports for passengers coming from the UK, adding that the state governments should create separate desks at airports to facilitate the entire process.

+Aviation regulator DGCA on Monday said all airlines must ensure that passengers travelling from the UK must not board their flights from anywhere outside the UK to come to India during the suspension period.
+The regulator said the aforementioned suspension would not be applicable on cargo flights.

-The Civil Aviation Ministry tweeted on Monday: ''Considering the prevailing situation in UK, Govt. of India has decided that all flights originating from UK to India to be suspended till 31st December 2020 (23.59 hours).''
-This suspension will start after 11.59 PM of December 22 and consequently flights from India to the UK shall also stand temporarily suspended during above said period, it added. ''As a measure of abundant precaution, passengers arriving from UK in all transit flights (flights that have taken off or flights which are reaching India before 22nd Dec at 23.59 hrs) should be subject to mandatory RT-PCR test on arrival at the airports concerned,'' it mentioned.
+The Civil Aviation Ministry tweeted: ''Considering the prevailing situation in UK, Govt. of India has decided that all flights originating from UK to India to be suspended till 31st December 2020 (23.59 hours).''
+This suspension will start after 11.59 PM of December 22 and consequently flights from India to the UK shall also stand temporarily suspended during the period, it added. ''As a measure of abundant precaution, passengers arriving from UK in all transit flights (flights that have taken off or flights which are reaching India before 22nd Dec at 23.59 hrs) should be subject to mandatory RT-PCR test on arrival at the airports concerned,'' it mentioned.

+Vistara spokesperson said the airline will comply with the government's order to suspend UK flights. ''In order to minimize inconvenience to our customers, we will enable one-time free-of-charge rescheduling of affected bookings to any date until 31 December 2021,'' the spokesperson noted.

+For the last few months, Vistara, Air India, British Airways and Virgin Atlantic have been operating a limited number of direct special flights between India and the UK under the bilateral air bubble arrangement between the two nations.
+While all scheduled international passenger flights have been suspended in India since March 23 due to the coronavirus pandemic, special flights have been operating under the Vande Bharat mission since May and under air bubble arrangements since July.